mattblackwell/gov-january-math-refresher/plan.md

 - Topics: Vector spaces, rank, independence, basis
 - Reading: Strang Ch.
 3
-  - NB: In Section 3.2 you can skim the mechanics of echeleon forms. the defintion of nullspaces and rank are what are important.
+  - NB: In Section 3.2 you can skim the mechanics of echeleon forms.
+The defintion of nullspaces and rank are what are important.
 Skim Section 3.3 for our purposes; most important to understand the summary on p.
 155.
 - 3Blue1Brown Videos:
   - Review [Chapter 2](https://youtu.be/k7RM-ot2NWY)
   - [Chapter 6: The determinant](https://youtu.be/Ip3X9LOh2dk) (We won't use the Strang chapter on the determinant because it is too technical and focused on computation, but this video does a nice job giving the intuition of the determinant.)